 If you are an SME, an entrepreneur or having any small or medium enterprise, you could look for a package policy that offers coverage against all your insurance requirements.
 It can also provide coverage under Workmen’s Compensation Act including coverage of accident and health insurance, fidelity guarantee, public liability, Money in transit insurance etc

 There are a variety of insurance policies covering different kinds of risks like fire, flood, earthquake for the building and contents, sudden breakdown of your machinery or damage to the Electronic Equipment in your office, Workmen compensation, Public and Professional liability, Money-in-Transit, Fidelity Guarantee etc. You can choose the limits of Sum Insured for each section of coverage offered depending on the insurance needs of your enterprise.
 It could also include employer’s benefit policies such as Group Personal Accident and Group Health Insurance etc, all under a Comprehensive package insurance policy.
-For further details on property insurance, please refer to the sub-menu on Buying Property Insurance

 Yes.
 Such covers are available in the Indian Insurance market and you may purchase them from any one of the non-life insurers offering such products.